 GAME INFO

 Hair Nah originated as the answer to a brief: What are the stresses that Black women face and how can we address them?
-Starting as a script l realized that a video game would explain the issue phenomenally better.
-So we made one.
+Starting as a script, l realized that a video game would explain this issue phenomenally better.

 "Hair Nah is a response to the perverse action of touching a Black woman’s hair without permission.
 The micro-aggression of assumed authority and ownership of black bodies." - Momo Pixel